perpetualKid/GetText.NET/README.md

 [**GNU.Gettext**](https://www.gnu.org/software/gettext/manual/html_node/C_0023.html)
 Gettext uses satellite assemblies for translation files and does not support multiple locales in one application instance.
-It's hard to build and maintain translation files and change locale inside your application.
+It's hard to build and maintain translation files and change locale inside an application.
 A .NET based implementation can be found [here](https://github.com/arbinada-com/gettext-dotnet), but there seems no active development.

 [**NGettext**](https://github.com/VitaliiTsilnyk/NGettext)
 GetText.NET is largely a clone of NGettext and has the same ICatalog interface.
 It uses a simplified file structure (no need for LC_MESSAGES subfolder in each translation) and provides default constructor for standard use cases.